Child car seat laws in the UK

 Unexpected but necessary journeys over a short distance

-If you have an unexpected but neccessary journey over a short distance, and you do not have the correct child car seat, a child over three years old can use the adult seat belt.
+If you have an unexpected but necessary journey over a short distance, and you do not have the correct child car seat, a child over three years old can use the adult seat belt.

-Picking up a friend's child from school does not count as an unexpected but neccessary journey.
+Picking up a friend's child from school does not count as an unexpected but necessary journey.

 You must not take children under three in a vehicle without a seat belt or the correct child car seat (except in the back seat of a taxi or minicab).